kubestellar/kubestellar/docs/content/v0.20/thirdparties.md

 clusteradm --context imbs1 get token | grep '^clusteradm join' | sed "s/<cluster_name>/${CLUSTER}/" | awk '{print $0 " --context '${CLUSTER}' --force-internal-endpoint-lookup"}' | sh
 ```
 The last line grabs a token from the hub (`imbs1` context), and constructs the command to apply on the new cluster
-to be resistered as managed cluster on the OCM hub.
+to be registered as a managed cluster on the OCM hub.

 3. Repeat for a second workload cluster: